The ELM Summer Workshop

-ELM is a relaxed and informal summer workshop experience that builds upon what participants already know and appreciate about the Lasallian mission.
-Through this program, employees can better inform their own teaching and work practices – all in an effort to enhance the student experience at their respective institutions in the spirit of the Lasallian mission value of Association.
+The Exploring Lasallian Mission (ELM) Summer Workshop is a relaxed and informal professional development experience that builds upon what participants already know and appreciate about the Lasallian mission.
+Through this program, employees of Lewis University and other Lasallian ministries can better inform their own teaching and work – all in an effort to enhance the student experience at their respective institutions in the spirit of the Lasallian mission value of Association.

-Presenters bring the Lasallian mission and traditions to life through prayer, discussions, small group activities, historical and contemporary readings, videos, personal reflections and multimedia presentations.
+A team of presenters bring the Lasallian mission and traditions to life through discussions, prayer, small group activities, historical and contemporary readings, videos, personal reflections and multimedia presentations.

-Individuals who complete the program receive a certificate of completion during a commissioning service and celebratory luncheon.
+Individuals who finish the program receive a certificate of completion during a commissioning service and celebratory luncheon.

-For additional information or questions regarding ELM, please contact Dr. Kurt Schackmuth, Vice President for Mission and Academic Services at (815) 836-5810 or via e-mail at firstname.lastname@example.org.
+For additional information or questions regarding ELM, please contact Dr. Kurt Schackmuth, Vice President for Student Life and Chief Mission Officer at (815) 836-5810 or via e-mail at firstname.lastname@example.org.